Condemor-bit/autoac_pi/README.md

 DHT 22, temperature and humidity sensor.

-The next step is to stay sure that DHT sensor is working. for that make the test file or copy from the repository.
+The next step is to ensure that the DHT sensor is working correctly.
+To do that, either create a test file or copy it from the repository.

 >cd $HOME
 >